How to Create a Balanced Meal Plan for Weight Loss

 Use slip-ups as learning opportunities.
 Ask yourself what triggered it.
 Was it stress, boredom, or peer pressure?
 Once you pinpoint the cause, it’s easier to avoid those situations in the future.
 No one’s perfect, and every day is a chance to grow.
 Look at it as data—not failure.

-See also The Top 5 Health Benefits of Drinking Coffee
+See also The Science of Aromatherapy: Health Benefits and Uses

 The Importance of Sleep in Weight Loss